sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

   Regression in 3.7.3 reintroduced audio cache.
 - Fix #370: array size assert error in ConvertToYUY2 when internally ConvertToYUV422 is called
 - Leave _ColorRange frame property as-is, when using matrix names "PC.709" or "PC.601", for example in ConvertToRGB32.
+  This, along with narrow-range RGB support, also fixes an old glitch, when a limited range YUV Source (like ColorBarsHD) would be converted to a full-range RGB (RGBs were assumed full range).
+- Narrow-range RGB support fixes the minor +/-1 bit error in YUV to RGB (and back) matrix conversions for such RGB sources and targets.
+This error would accumulate if conversions were applied consecutively or mixed with other external conversions.

 - Fix FadeIn, which behaved like FadeIn2
 - Fix #418: ShowSMTPE/ShowTime alignment - NO_WIN_GDI case (e.g. Posix)
 - Fix #421: add safety checks to SuperEQ to match SSRC